MaxLaumeister/rusty-freecell/README.md

 <kbd>CTRL</kbd> + <kbd>Q</kbd> - Quit to terminal

-## Building From Source
+## Building/Running

-To build and run Rusty FreeCell from source, [install Rust using rustup](https://www.rust-lang.org/tools/install).
+To build and run Rusty FreeCell, [install Rust using rustup](https://www.rust-lang.org/tools/install).
 Then in the source directory:

 ```
 cargo run --release